Toussaint Louverture International Airport: Foundation and early years

+Development since the 2000s

 Duvalier's son and successor, Jean-Claude Duvalier, resigned in 1986.
 The airport was renamed Port-au-Prince International Airport.
 Haitian President Jean Bertrand Aristide renamed the airport again as Toussaint Louverture International Airport in 2003 to honor Toussaint Louverture, the leader of the Haitian Revolution.

 The airport was badly damaged by the 2010 Haiti earthquake.
 On 25 November 2012, Haitian President Michel Joseph Martelly opened the newly repaired arrivals terminal.

 On 7 July 2021, following the assassination of Haitian President Jovenel Moïse, the airport was closed and flights were sent back to their origins.

+The airport was attacked by gangs alongside the March 2024 Haitian jailbreak, preventing acting Prime Minister Ariel Henry from returning to Haiti from overseas, and prompting the closure of the airport to commercial flights.

+By May 2024, authorities had nationalized space around the perimeter of the airport and torn down 350 buildings to increase security.
+The US military began flying cargo planes into the airport on 23 April and by mid-May had transported over 500 tons of material, including equipment for the Haitian National Police.
+During this time, civilian flights remained suspended.
+The airport was reopened for civilian airliners on 20 May, with Haitian passenger airline Sunrise Airways and American cargo airline Amerijet restoring service to Miami.

+The airport closed again due to gang violence in November 2024.
+Commercial operations resumed on 12 June 2025, with a domestic Sunrise Airways flight heading to Cap-Haitien.

 Facilities

+Terminal

 The main building of the airport works as the International Terminal.
 It is a two-story concrete and glass structure.
 Lounges and a few retail stores are on the second floor of the main building.
 Check-in counters, gates and immigration facilities are on the lower floor.
 The Guy Malary Terminal (named after former Haitian Justice Minister Guy Malary) is used for domestic flights.
 There are further buildings used for general aviation and cargo flights.
 The airport has three jet bridges, but most passengers walk onto aircraft from mobile stairs.
 The ramp area can handle 12 planes.

+Expansion

-The airport is to be re-designed completely by the year 2015.
-The re-making of the airport is to add 14 gates to the terminal and also will make the main passenger terminal bigger.
+The airport was to be re-designed completely by 2015.
+The re-making of the airport was to add 14 gates to the terminal and also will make the main passenger terminal bigger.
 As of 15 June 2016, a taxiway is under construction to increase traffic capacity, as taxiing aircraft currently must use the active runway to taxi to their takeoff position.
 Work is being performed by China National Automation Control System Corporation which has multiple large construction contracts with the Haitian government.

 Airlines and destinations

 Passenger

-The following airlines operate regular scheduled and charter services at the airport:
+As of March 2024 most flights are currently suspended due to the current political turmoil.
+The following airlines used to operate regular scheduled and charter services at the airport: